Type the Apple symbol on your iPhone or iPad using text replacement

-Currently, typing the Apple Symbol on your iPhone or iPad isn't as easy as it is on Mac.
-In macOS Big Sur, you can use the built-in shortcut — Shift-Option-K — to type the Apple symbol anytime you want — iOS doesn't have that.
-Does that mean that your best iPhone is out of luck?
-No.
+Currently, typing the Apple Symbol on your iPhone or iPad isn't as easy as on Mac.
+In macOS Monterey, you can use the built-in shortcut — Shift-Option-K — to type the Apple symbol anytime you want — but your iPhone or iPad don't have keyboard shortcuts.

-In iOS 14, there's a feature called Text Replacement, which allows you to create your own text-based shortcut.
+In iOS 15, a feature called Text Replacement allows you to create text-based shortcuts.
 For example, if you type "omw" on iPhone or iPad, it will automatically change to "on my way".
 That's because text replacement is set up that way.
 Therefore, you can use text replacement to create a text-based shortcut to type out the Apple symbol.

 Be warned: The Apple symbol doesn't display in non-Apple programs or products

-One thing you should know before starting is that the Apple symbol is a special character that only displays with compatible software.
-If you tried to send the Apple symbol in a text to your friend who has an Android phone, they wouldn't be able to see it.
-In fact, if you're reading this article in Google Chrome right now, even if you're on a Mac, you'll notice you can't see the Apple symbol I'm talking about this whole time.
-Keep that in mind as you set up your text replacement.
+Before starting, you should know that the Apple symbol is a special character that only displays with compatible software.
+So it will work on your best iPhone no problem, but if you try to send the Apple symbol in a text to your friend who has an Android phone, they won't be able to see it.

 How to type the Apple symbol on iPhone and iPad

-Right now, the quickest and simplest way to enter the Apple symbol with your iPhone or iPad is to set up a keyboard shortcut, which you can do in the text replacement menu.
-That way, when you type a combination of letters, iOS 14 will automatically replace them with the Apple symbol.
+Right now, the quickest and most straightforward way to enter the Apple symbol with your iPhone or iPad is to set up a keyboard shortcut, which you can do in the text replacement menu.
+That way, when you type a combination of letters, iOS 15 will automatically replace them with the Apple symbol.
 It should be short, so it doesn't take long to type, but it also needs to be unique, so you'll never type it as part of another word and trigger the replacement by accident.
 After some experimentation, I've settled on "aappll," but you'll need to find what works for you.
 Here's how you can type the Apple symbol on iPhone and iPad.

 - Copy the symbol from this post.